browserengineering/book/book/embeds.md

  running the animations on the browser thread.^[Real browsers do this as an important performance optimization.]

 *Same-origin frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
 Implement this.

+*Iframe media queries*.
+Implement.